At Peartree Way we follow the Early Years Foundation Stage ‘EYFS’ curriculum

 The Early Years Foundation Stage Curriculum

-The care and education of children in the Early Years Foundation Stage (EYFS) follow statutory requirements and guidance given by Government.
+The care and education of children in the Early Years Foundation Stage (EYFS) follows statutory requirements and guidance given by Government.

 Special Educational Needs and Disabilities (SEND)

-Peartree Way Pre-School, Nursery & Forest School welcomes all children and parents are encouraged to inform the school of any individual needs as soon as possible.
-Parents are welcome to visit the school to see the facilities and share their concerns with the Headteacher or Special Educational Needs Co-ordinator (SENCO).
+At Peartree Way Pre-School, Nursery and Forest School we welcome all children and are proud of our inclusive provision.
+Parents and carers are encouraged to inform the school of any individual needs as soon as possible.
+Parents and carers are welcome to visit the school to view our facilities and discuss their child’s needs with their keyworker or Miss Banita, our Special Educational Needs Co-ordinator (SENCO).

 The Early Years Foundation Stage

 This is the statutory framework for all children aged between 0 and 5 years.
-It provides a planning framework for all the children at Peartree Way Nursery School.
+It provides a planning framework for all of our children at Peartree Way.

 For each area of learning there is a set of developmental stages and early learning outcomes which describe what each child is expected to be learning at each stage.

-The staff plan the curriculum to ensure the children make good progress towards the early learning goals which children are expected to reach by the end of the Reception class in their primary school.
+Our staff plan the curriculum to ensure the children make good progress towards the Early Learning Goals which children are expected to reach by the end of the Reception class in their primary school.
 At Peartree Way we expect all children to make the best possible progress and we support all children to reach the expected outcomes for nursery by the time they leave us.

 The 7 areas of learning: